TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 production frontend build, and test discovery locally; no new local browser binaries downloaded.
 CI now caches Cargo dependencies (including on later runtime failure), because the Tauri Cargo build is outside Bazel's cache.

+Folder discovery no longer silently leaves start disabled on a scan error: retry three times with bounded delays, then show the error in the existing placeholder.
+Reopening the folder or changing the first step permits recovery;
+stale failures cannot override a newer request.
+Nineteen unit/property tests and the production build pass.
+The focused browser recovery test also passed using the already-cached Chromium 1234 binary with Playwright 1.63; CI still must verify its own pinned browser binaries.
+Compare's obsolete ROOT-head comments were corrected: the current morphology renderer already preserves head zero; grammar removal remains the deliberate comparison output contract.
+Intel macOS in 35541484100 now passed packaging and native regression tests and entered real runtime checks.
+Full inference results remain pending.